Conelike radiant structures

-\begin{theorem} A compact surface admits a radiant structure if and only if it is either a torus or a Klein bottle. \end{theorem}
+\begin{theorem} A compact surface admits a radiant structure if and only if it is a torus or a Klein bottle. \end{theorem}

-\begin{proof} If a compact surface admits a radiant structure, by Lemma \ref{radiantisolatedlemma} it has nonnegative Euler characteristic, while by Lemmas \ref{nosymmetriclemma} and \ref{2dsymmetriclemma} the two-sphere admits no radiant structure.
-Were the projective plane to admit a radiant structure, it could be lifted to the two sphere.
-A two-dimensional affine Hopf manifold is a torus, so tori admit radiant structures.
-A Klein bottle admits radiant affine structures as well; see \cite{Arrowsmith-Furness} and \cite[Section $6.5.2.2$]{Goldman-notes}. \end{proof}
+\begin{proof} By Lemma \ref{radiantisolatedlemma}, a compact surface that admits a radiant structure has nonnegative Euler characteristic, while by Lemmas \ref{nosymmetriclemma} and \ref{2dsymmetriclemma} the two-sphere admits no radiant structure.
+Were the projective plane to admit a radiant structure, it could be lifted to the two-sphere.
+A two-dimensional affine Hopf manifold is a torus, so tori admit radiant structures, as do Klein bottles \cite{Arrowsmith-Furness} and \cite[Section $6.5.2.2$]{Goldman-notes}. \end{proof}